-The barrier manager provides a unique synchronization capability which can be used to have a set of tasks block and be unblocked as a set.
-The directives provided by the barrier manager are:
+The Barrier Manager provides a unique synchronization capability which can be used to have a set of tasks block and be unblocked as a set.
+The directives provided by the Barrier Manager are:

-- rtems_barrier_create (page 230) Create a barrier - rtems_barrier_ident (page 231) Get ID of a barrier - rtems_barrier_delete (page 232) Delete a barrier - rtems_barrier_wait (page 233) Wait at a barrier - rtems_barrier_release (page 234) Release a barrier
+- rtems_barrier_create() (page 355) Creates a barrier. - rtems_barrier_ident() (page 357) Identifies a barrier by the object name. - rtems_barrier_delete() (page 359) Deletes the barrier. - rtems_barrier_wait() (page 360) Waits at the barrier. - rtems_barrier_release() (page 362) Releases the barrier.